spkennealy/C_sharp_notes/Udemy_C#_basics/section_4_non-primitive_types.md

     * Memory allocated on heap (when using the `new` keyword)
     * It won't be immediately removed when out of scope, but will be garbage collected by CLR

+When you copy a value type to another variable, the value is taken.
+When you copy a reference type, then when you try and change the value of the copy, you will change the value of the original.